mimblewimble/grin-rfcs/text/0000-onesided.md

 # Motivation
 [motivation]: #motivation

-The current 3 round interaction required for building a transaction is somewhat cumbersome when requiring manual intervention.
+The current 2 round interaction required for building a transaction is somewhat cumbersome when requiring manual intervention.
-In particular, the initiator has to wait an arbitrary time between sending their first and second message.
+In particular, the initiator has to wait an arbitrary time between sending their first and receiving the second message.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation